-The BAC comprises of four Board members, three of whom are independent (being the majority as required by the law).
-The BAC meets at least four times a year.
-The BAC's Charter, which specifies the responsibilities and authorities of the Bank's audit function, is approved on an annual basis by the Board.
+The BAC comprises four Board members, three of whom are independent (being the majority as required by the law).
+The BAC meets at least four times a year and met eight times in 2021.
+The BAC's Charter, which specifies the responsibilities and authorities of the committee, is approved on an annual basis by the Board.

 The BAC's Charter specifies that the committee is responsible for assisting the Board in the discharge of its regulatory oversight obligations on financial and accounting matters.
-It monitors the appropriateness and integrity of the published financial statements and annual report of the Bank on behalf of the Board, including the review of significant reporting judgments and accounting contained in them.
+It monitors the appropriateness and integrity of the published financial statements and the annual report of the Bank on behalf of the Board, including the review of significant accounting judgments and estimates contained in them.
 The BAC approves the terms of engagement of external auditors, receives the auditors' reports, agrees the scope of the external audit and ensures the effectiveness of the Bank's audit process in consultation with the external auditors.
 The BAC's recommendations regarding the appointment of external auditors are presented to the Board for formal approval at the Board's annual general meeting.
 It reports back to the Board on the audits undertaken by the external auditors and the Bank's internal auditors, the adequacy of disclosure of information and the appropriateness and quality of the Bank's finance and accounting management systems.
 The BAC is also responsible for directing and supervising the activities of the Bank's internal audit function.